 Admissions Committee will review all application files and select finalist for

-a written and bench examination.
+a written and bench examination as well as a personal interview.
 Should

 non-refundable testing fee of US $300 (Money Order or Cashier’s Check) made

 payable to the UC Regents.
-Applicants who pass the bench and written examination

 of acceptances will be sent no later than mid-November.
 Candidates offered